cossacklabs/themis/tools/afl/README.md

 ### Analyzing results

-Fuzzing results are placed into the build directory.
+Fuzzing results are put into the build directory.
 The file layout is as follows:

 ```
 build
 └── afl
-    ├── output                  results sorted by tool and run date
+    ├── output                  results sorted by tool and execution date
     │   │
     │   ├── scell_seal_decrypt
     │   │   └── 2019-02-07_13-41-09